milhud/cacheSight/README.md

 ## Work In Progress

-This tool is very much a workr in progress, mainly concerning deduplication issues that must be rectified.
+This tool is very much a work in progress, mainly concerning deduplication issues that must be rectified.
 Forthcoming fixes should fix these problems.
-Stay tuned, and feel free to contribute when able.All noted issues should be documented in the "Issues" tab.
+Stay tuned, and feel free to contribute when able.
+All noted issues should be documented in the "Issues" tab.

 ## Features
 - static analysis: AST-based pattern detection with Clang